 Reinforcement and Why It Is Important for ABA Therapy

-Reinforcement is one of the foundations of applied behavioral analysis.
-In short, it is the primary method by which therapists turn observations of behavior into patterns of improvement.
+Reinforcement ABA therapy is one of the foundations of applied behavioral analysis.
+In short, it is the primary method by which ABA therapists turn observations of behavior into patterns of improvement.

 Why Does Reinforcement Matter?

-For children with autism, reinforcement – and ABA in general, have been shown to correlate with major goals, such as improving or establishing verbal skills, smoothing out social interactions and enhancing academic performance.
-For parents, learning about how to positively reinforce desirable behavior could help support treatment, prevent outbursts and facilitate conversation.
+For children with autism, positive reinforcement – and ABA therapy in general, have been shown to correlate with major goals, such as improving or establishing verbal skills, smoothing out social interactions, and enhancing academic performance.
+For parents, learning about how to positively reinforce desirable behavior could help support treatment, prevent outbursts, and facilitate conversation.

-There are various types of reinforcement outlined in behavioral-psychology theory, but most current ABA programs for children focus on positive reinforcement.
+There are various types of positive reinforcement ABA outlined in behavioral-psychology theory, but most current ABA therapy programs for children focus on positive reinforcement.
 This has been the norm for decades and it is one of the reasons this treatment is so widely recommended.